-The Financial Times Executive Education Rankings 2026 are out — and UNICON’s Executive Director Melanie Weaver Barnett was featured prominently, offering her perspective on the forces reshaping demand for corporate learning.
-UNICON research cited in the article projects 37% global growth and 47% US growth in executive education over the next decade.
+The Financial Times Executive Education Rankings 2026 are out.
+Results and projections from UNICON’s Annual Benchmarking Study were featured prominently, and executive director Melanie Weaver Barnett was quoted, offering her perspective on the forces reshaping demand for corporate learning.
+UNICON’s Benchmarking Study projects 37% global growth and 47% US growth in executive education over the next decade.

 Melanie Weaver Barnett